Morocco: good returns, promising economy

 In Casablanca, rental yields of apartments range from 5.5% to 6.5%.
 Houses in Casablanca (between 450 to 1,000 sq. m.) have lower gross rental yields, ranging from 3.7% to 4.1%.

-In the third quarter of 2016, the average interest rate for real estate loans in Morocco stood at 5.34%, down from 5.44% in the previous quarter and 5.68% in the same period last year, according to the Bank Al-Maghrib.
-In fact, it was the lowest interest rate for real estate loans since Q3 2008 when it stood at 5.31%.
+In the fourth quarter of 2018, the average interest rate for real estate loans in Morocco stood at 5.42%, unchanged from the same period last year, according to the Bank Al-Maghrib.
+The average interest rate has not shifted dramatically during the past decade, but has fallen by around 1%.